glorivuer/prompt-photo-collection/gemini/portrait/A close-up portrait.md

+Use photo attached to make A beautiful young woman sitting gracefully on a stool, wearing a green leather jacket, a black jeans, and white sneakers.
+She has long wavy black hair and a confident, elegant smile.
+The background features a soft, blurred artistic portrait of herself in grayscale, adding depth and contrast.
+Capture realistic lighting, natural skin tone, smooth texture, and fine details of the face. and outfit.
+The scene should look cinematic,sharp, andprofessional.dont change the face

 A close-up,  portrait photograph of a young, naturally beautiful Asian woman[image1 ,with 100% facial accuracy, with fair skin, delicate features, long dark brown hair] (around 20-24 years old) with a serene and contemplative expression.
 Pose & Action: She is framed within an old, rustic window frame, leaning gently with her left hand gracefully supporting her cheek.
 Her gaze is directed softly towards the viewer, conveying a sense of quiet introspection and slight curiosity.
 Her long, slightly wavy hair flows naturally around her shoulders, with a few delicate floral or leafy sprigs nestled within, blending seamlessly with the foreground elements.
 Clothing: She wears a simple, plain short-sleeved top or t-shirt, likely made of cotton, which accentuates her natural and unadorned beauty.
 The focus is entirely on her face and the interplay of light and shadow, rather than intricate clothing details.